Valeriano Nchama

-Jesús Valeriano Nchama Oyono (born 18 June 1995) is an Equatoguinean footballer who plays as a midfielder for Serie D club Pavia and the Equatorial Guinea national team.
+Jesús Valeriano Nchama Oyono (born 18 June 1995) is an Equatoguinean footballer who plays as a midfielder for Italian Serie D club Trevigliese and the Equatorial Guinea national team.
 He also holds Italian passport.

 Early life

 Valeriano was born in Malabo, Bioko Norte Province.
 When he was 2, his parents moved to Italy with him and his brother.

 Club career

 Valeriano joined Inter in 2012, after playing in the modest Aldini.
 In his first season, he was a member of the Allievi Nazionali team, the third largest of all Internazionale.
 Also that year, Valeriano has been a substitute in two Primavera League matches, but he was not used.
 He finally made his league debut with Inter second team in the following season, appearing in a 3–0 victory against Cittadella on 31 August 2013.

 On 6 July 2021, he moved to Arzignano.

 On 9 August 2025, Nchama signed for Pavia.

 International career

 Valeriano made his debut for the Equatoguinean senior team in a friendly against Libya on 4 September 2013.
 His international debut in an official match was three days later against Sierra Leone.